 Every boy and girl is a member of a House.
 These are named after the historic gates of Norwich - Conisford, Heigham and Magdalen.
 There are regular contests between the Houses as well as weekly recognition for gaining the most House Stars.

 The healthy rivalry between the Houses develops team spirit and a proprietary sense of pride.
-House Tutors monitor the pupils in the House environment and this dual pastoral approach, along with Form Tutors, provides each individual with caring and comprehensive support.
+The House environment provides each individual with caring and comprehensive support.

 The Lower School encourages and initiates regular communication between home and school.
 All pupils have a prep diary in which parents can leave notes for the Form Tutor.
 Parents can drop into the school during the mornings to speak with a teacher, or phone the Lower School Secretary to make an appointment.
 There are also opportunities for formal reporting during the year in the form of end-of-term reports and Parents’ Evenings in November and June.